vodolaz095/hunt/README.md

    And this is done in clever way - expressjs application can be easily converted to Hunt application.

--  Popular templating engines are supported - [Mustache](http://mustache.github.io/mustache.5.html),
+-  Popular template engines are supported - [Mustache](http://mustache.github.io/mustache.5.html),
    [Swig](http://paularmstrong.github.io/swig/), [jade](https://github.com/visionmedia/jade).

 -  Powerful users model to use at your application, with customizable profile, groups,